zeronounours/ictf-2015-writeups/analyses/syper_service/README.md

 > Flags are identified by a random alphanumeric string of 20 chars.

 Flags are treated in a different page which isn't really linked to the rest of the pages.
-Everything is done on `registerFlag.php`.
+Everything is done in `registerFlag.php`.

 A ``POST`` request on this page with parameters `flag_id`, `password` and `flag_content` will register the flag if it doesn't exist.